 Interestingly, thanks to fear-mongering, alarm sales can increase by up to 10% in a year, a safe one, when the crime rates actually decrease.

 Usually, on a psychological level, the perceived value of an item is appendant on the difficulty of obtaining it.
 This follows the principles of the Scarcity Heuristic, a cognitive bias where an item with limited availability is more desirable.
 Web designers can use this psychological aspect by using alerts mechanisms to emphasize the limited nature of the services they offer.
 Good examples of this kind of design at work could be countdown timers in the header of a page and brightly colored inventory counters.

 A simple phrase “a picture is worth a thousand words” can describe the following neuromarketing trend.
 This common saying is constructed upon the phenomenon called the picture-superiority effect, which simply means that pictures are more likely to be remembered than words.

 All websites built on Web 2.0 standards make use of this effect to some extent.
-In previous years, The use of images when constructing a web-page became a necessity as visitors now have shorter attention spans, only around 7 to 8 seconds.
+In previous years, the use of images when developing a web-page became a necessity as visitors now have shorter attention spans, only around 7 to 8 seconds.
 Currently, modern websites face the problem of condensing information, and images are the best way to do this.